 Our board of directors currently consists of four members.
 Our bylaws provide that our board of directors shall consist of at least three directors but not more than eleven directors and the authorized number of directors may be fixed from time to time by resolution of our board of directors.
-Based on the corporate governance rules of the Nasdaq Stock Market, Harinne Kim and Yusil Yeo are currently independent directors.
-Additionally, upon their election, Jae-Hyo Seo and Abe Lim will be independent directors.
+Based on the corporate governance rules of the Nasdaq Stock Market, Jae-Hyo Seo and Abe Lim are currently independent directors.

-Given the resignation of Jay Kim on February 13, 2025 and the appointment of Sungjoon Chae on March 17, 2025, we no longer have a majority independent board of directors.
 However, pursuant to Nasdaq Rule 5615(a)(7)(B), we do not have to comply with the Nasdaq Rules requiring a majority independent board of directors or a majority independent compensation committee, although we must still comply with Nasdaq's rules concerning our audit committee.
-As a result of Jay Kim's resignation, our audit committee no longer has a minimum of three independent directors per Nasdaq Rule 5605(c)(2)(A).
-However, under Nasdaq Rule 5605(c)(4)(B) we are given a grace period to cure each of this deficiency.